-Aida Lizalde is a Mexican born sculptor and multi-disciplinary artist based in the Delta region of California.
-Her work is inspired by material exploration and post-war minimalism with conceptual links to labor and identity.
-She obtained her Bachelors of Arts in Studio arts and a Minor in Art History from University of California, Davis.
-Her work has been exhibited at the CCA Hubbell Street Galleries, Chandra Cerrito Contemporary, the Torrance Art Museum in Los Angeles, Museum of Northern California of Chico, the Marin Museum of Contemporary Art, Beacon Project Sacramento, SOMArts South of Market Cultural Center, The Latino Center of Art and Culture of Sacramento, and Axis Gallery.
-She has curated visual arts content for Placeholder Magazine and Axis Gallery and has been a recipient of the Vermont Studio Center Fellowship, Young Space Grant, the Hopkins Endowment for Studio Art Students, the Crocker Kingsley Art Award, and the Herb Alpert Scholarship for Emerging Young Artists among others.
+Aida Lizalde is a Mexican-born emerging artist based in the Delta region of California.
+She obtained her Bachelor of Arts in Studio Arts and a Minor in Art History from the University of California, Davis.
+She has been a member of Axis Gallery, a cooperatively run gallery in Sacramento California, since 2017.
+Her work has been exhibited at the CCA Hubbell Street Galleries in San Francisco, Ridley Gallery at Sierra College, Chandra Cerrito Contemporary in Oakland, the Torrance Art Museum in Los Angeles, Museum of Northern California of Chico, the Marin Museum of Contemporary Art in Novato, SOMArts South of Market Cultural Center of San Francisco, and the Latino Center of Art and Culture of Sacramento, among others.
+She has also been a recipient of the Vermont Studio Center Fellowship, Young Space Grant, the Hopkins Endowment for Studio Art Students, the Crocker Kingsley Art Award, and the Herb Alpert Scholarship for Emerging Young Artists.

-California State University, Sacramento College of Arts and Letters Faculty Exhibition (Curatorial Project), Crocker Art Museum Education and Community Exhibitions Galleries, Sacramento CA, September 23 – November 24
+California State University, Sacramento College of Arts and Letters Faculty Exhibition (Curatorial Project), Crocker Art Museum Education and Community Exhibitions Galleries, Sacramento CA. September 23 – November 24

 Latinx: Art Beyond the Border, L.H.
-Horton Gallery, October, Stockton CA, October 17 – November 7
+Horton Gallery, October, Stockton CA. October 17 – November 7

 Surroundings, The Barn Gallery, Yolo Arts, Woodland CA. September 5 – December 30